Login

 • A cloth or paper towel

 Once you’ve gathered the necessary materials, you’re ready to clean your bong.
-The following steps will give your dirty bong a thorough cleanse and allow you to enjoy your next smoke with peace of mind.
+The following steps will give your dirty bong a thorough cleanse and allow you to enjoy your next smoke session with peace of mind.
 The following method also works to clean bubblers.

 1. Dump Old Bong Water